shivasiddharth/GassistPi/README.md

 **15. Casting of YouTube Videos to Chromecast and Chromecast media control by voice.**
 **16. Voice control of Radio/YouTube/Google Music volume levels.**
 **17. Control Sonoff Tasmota Devices/Emulated Wemo**
+**18. Emulated Hue HUB Service and Voice Control of Added Devices**

 *******************************************************************************************************************************
 **The Project has adopted the new Google Assistant SDK features released on 20th Dec 2017.
 Old installations will not work.
 So kindly Reformat your SD Card and start fresh**